SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-29-winter-beauty.md

   understand.   _Comme d'habitude._
 - The Weekend Publisher doesn't care much for it either, mostly because we take down his summer tent on the deck.
-He then has to confine his winter backyard stalking activities to a little canvas hunting blind (a.k.a. "pet playpen").
-(Perhaps he will be happier when we build him a solarium on the deck?)
+He then has to confine his winter backyard stalking activities to a little canvas hunting blind (a.k.a. "pet playpen"), as shown here.
+(Perhaps he will be happier when we build him a solarium on the deck with a cat door?)

 <img src="{{ site.baseurl }}/images/2021-12-29-winter-beauty-ap.jpg" width="400" height="151" alt="Olsen @ AP: Finnish winter art" title="Olsen @ AP: Finnish winter art" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 <a href="{{ site.baseurl }}/images/2021-12-29-winter-beauty-ap-1.jpg"><img src="{{ site.baseurl }}/images/2021-12-29-winter-beauty-ap-1-thumb.jpg" width="400" height="225" alt="Ephemeral art: 90m arctic fox on Lake Pitkajarvi near Helsinki" title="Ephemeral art: 90m arctic fox on Lake Pitkajarvi near Helsinki" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 <a href="{{ site.baseurl }}/images/2021-12-29-winter-beauty-ap-2.jpg"><img src="{{ site.baseurl }}/images/2021-12-29-winter-beauty-ap-2-thumb.jpg" width="400" height="225" alt="Ephemeral art: a closer view, with human at top left for scale" title="Ephemeral art: a closer view, with human at top left for scale" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 <a href="{{ site.baseurl }}/images/2021-12-29-winter-beauty-ap-3.jpg"><img src="{{ site.baseurl }}/images/2021-12-29-winter-beauty-ap-3-thumb.jpg" width="400" height="226" alt="Ephemeral art: it's all about the snow shovel" title="Ephemeral art: it's all about the snow shovel" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
-Dear as those two are to your humble Weekend Editor, they are both mistaken.
-New evidence of the aesthetic error of having insufficient affection for winter comes from an _Associated Press_ article about a mad architect in Finland  <sup id="fn1a">[[1]](#fn1)</sup>  (where they do winter _professionally._)
+Dear as those two are to your humble Weekend Editor&hellip; they are both _mistaken._ New evidence of the aesthetic error of having insufficient affection for winter comes from an _Associated Press_ article about a mad architect in Finland <sup id="fn1a">[[1]](#fn1)</sup> (where they do winter _professionally._)

 The mad architect in question, one Pasi Widgren, took to the shores of Lake Pitkajarvi north of Helsinki on 2021-Dec-04.
 His instrument of artistic expression?
 The noble snow